Menu

 Review: THE CURIOUS CASE OF BENJAMIN BUTTON at Ambassadors

-Having already achieved considerable commercial and critical success as a movie, F. Scott Fitzgerald’s 1927 short story is given a new lease of life as a THE CURIOUS CASE OF BENJAMIN BUTTON AN UNORDINARY MUSICAL and for the purposes, is re-located to a small fishing village on the North Cornwall coast.
+Having already achieved considerable commercial and critical success as a movie, F. Scott Fitzgerald’s 1927 short story is given a new lease of life as THE CURIOUS CASE OF BENJAMIN BUTTON AN UNORDINARY MUSICAL and for the purposes, is re-located to a small fishing village on the North Cornwall coast.

 The cast of The Curious Case of Benjamin Button at the Ambassadors Theatre.
 Photography by Marc BrennerThe cast of The Curious Case of Benjamin Button at the Ambassadors Theatre.
 Photography by Marc Brenner